Valetra/django_blog/README.md

 # django_blog_new
-'Blog' is name of project
+'blog' is name of project,
-'Theblog' is name of app
+'theblog' is name of app